-In The Front Room, Maps Contemporary Art Space organizes three consecutive, four day solo-exhibitions, as prelude (and preview) to Maps’ upcoming exhibition season.
-Giving over the Front Room to the three local artists exhibiting at B.J.
-Vogt’s Bellville space in the Spring, the Front Room will serve as a conceptual lab for the artists themselves, who will still be shaping their respective projects.
-Artist Kathy Cannistra, taking on the role of her alter-ego, Kathy Cooper, will transform the space into a media center for the activities of the super-hero Glitterus and her nemesis Nimbus.
-Chris Vogt will preview his BFA Exhibition, presenting works on paper and sculpture reminiscent of phone and p.c. skins, MySpace page layouts, and other visual identities of contemporary tech culture.
-Courtney Henson’s performance-based project centers on “twin personas” that will continue to evolve into and through her exhibition at Maps.
+In The Front Room, Maps Contemporary Art Space organizes three consecutive, four day solo-exhibitions, as prelude (and preview) to its upcoming exhibition season.
+As a space for three local artists exhibiting at B.J.
+Vogt’s Bellville space in the Spring, the Front Room serves as a conceptual lab for the artists themselves, who will still be shaping their respective projects.
+Artist Kathy Cannistra, taking on the role of her alter-ego, Kathy Cooper, transforms the space into a media center for the activities of the super-hero Glitterus and her nemesis Nimbus.
+Chris Vogt previews his BFA Exhibition, presenting works on paper and sculpture reminiscent of phone and p.c. skins, MySpace page layouts, and other visual identities of contemporary tech culture.
+Courtney Henson’s performance-based project centers on “twin personas” that continues to evolve into and through her exhibition at Maps.